10 Amazing Health Benefits Of Malted Milk/Malted Milk Powder

 Image: Shutterstock

-Malted milk is a fortifiedi XSomething that protects or prepares other cells, tissues, or substances against a foreign attack, as in case of blood fortifiers. source of vitamin D and provides 326 IU of vitamin D in an 8-ounce serving, which is paramount for bone health (3).
+Malted milk is a fortifiedi Something that protects or prepares other cells, tissues, or substances against a foreign attack, as in case of blood fortifiers. source of vitamin D and provides 326 IU of vitamin D in an 8-ounce serving, which is paramount for bone health (3).
 It also contains minerals that are important for the maintenance of bone strength and health.
 It provides your body with calcium and phosphorus, which help in the building of bones (1).

 4. Provides Energy

-Malted milk powder is rich in vitamin C, iron, niacin, and riboflavin (1).
-These vitamins help in metabolizing carbs, protein, and fat, and provide your body with energy throughout the day.
+Malted milk powder is rich in vitamin C, iron, niacin, and riboflavin

 5. May Improve Skin And Vision Health